 You could start to think that the wacky religious leaders in Saudi (they aren't all wacky, there are actually some rather decent types around)

 What is women’s response to scholars and officials who obviously like their women fat and unhealthy?
-Protest on one hand.
-Find a way round it on the other (Are those actions one and the same?), hence my regular attendance at my Health and Beauty (a.k.a Gym) spot.
+Protest?
+Not in this country.
+Find a way round it?
+Yep.
+Hence my regular attendance at my Health and Beauty (a.k.a Gym) spot.